beckadamtheinventor/toolchain/examples/hello_world/readme.md

 ### Hello World Demo

-Displays the text `Hello, World!` on the calculator.
+This example displays the text "Hello, World!" on the calculator.

 ---

-This demo is part of the CE C SDK Toolchain.
+This demo is a part of the C SDK Toolchain for use on the CE.